TEETH WHITENING IN SCHERTZ

 Step 1: Consultation

-Step 2: Shade Assessment and Gum Protection
+Step 2: Shade Assessment & Protection

-Step 3: Application of the Whitening Agent
+Step 3: Whitening Gel Application

 Step 4: Final Evaluation